tylim88/FirelordJS/README.md

 ## Running The Source Code

-Run `npm run reinstall`, then create a `.env` in the root directory and give it the content `PROJECT_ID: your-firebase-project-id`.
+Run `npm run reinstall`, then create a `.env` in the project root directory and give it the content `PROJECT_ID: your-firebase-project-id`.

 ## Related Projects